antoniobruchidev/mp2-javascript-games/README.md

 #### Blinking new game button

-The user is signaled to click the new game button when a game is finished or not yet started
+The user is signaled to click the new game button when a game is finished or not yet started.

 [Watch the video](https://github.com/antoniobruchidev/mp2-javascript-games/assets/149312281/eea0b728-85fa-4194-9aef-bd5cae402eb6)